umbertocicciaa/easy-mlops/README.md

 docker run --rm \
   -v "$(pwd)/data:/data" \
   -v "$(pwd)/models:/app/models" \
-  easy-mlops train /data/dataset.csv --target price
+  make-mlops-easy train /data/dataset.csv --target price
 ```

-The container entrypoint is `easy-mlops`, so any CLI subcommand can be passed as usual.
+The container entrypoint is `make-mlops-easy`, so any CLI subcommand can be passed as usual.

 ## Quick Start